emissary-ingress/emissary/docs/reference/services/auth-service.md

 - `allow_request_body` (optional) will pass the full body of the request to the auth service for use cases such as computing an HMAC or request signature.

-### v0
+### v0 (Ambassador versions prior to 0.50.0)

-`AuthService` V0 was current prior to Ambassador 0.50.
+`AuthService` V0 was current prior to Ambassador 0.50.0.
 It is deprecated and support for V0 will be removed in a future Ambassador release.

 ```yaml
 ---